lisaross/tana-beginners/memory-bank/define-and-design-plan.md

 # Define & Design Plan - Week 1

-This document outlines the detailed plan for the first week of our accelerated 8-week "Tana for Real People" guide development using the "Write Useful Books" methodology.
+This document outlines the detailed plan for the first week of our accelerated 8-week "Tana Simplified: Digital Organization for Everyone" guide development using the "Write Useful Books" methodology.

 ## Day 1-2: Interview Preparation & Execution